microservices-api/kubernetes-microprofile-lab/lab-instructions/ibm-cloud-private/README.md

-# Deploying a MicroProfile application in an IBM Cloud private cluster
+# Deploying a MicroProfile application in an IBM Cloud Private cluster

 This is the simplest way for a developer to get a kubernetes cluster up and running locally.